-We had to be in Manapouri for 9am, so it was a fairly early start in Queenstown to catch a taxi to the airport.
+We had to be in Manapouri for 9am so it was an early start in Queenstown to catch a taxi to the airport.
 Elsa very helpfully went down to breakfast and collected food for me, so I could sleep a little longer!
 We had to wait a while to get someone to open the security gate, but once we did it didn’t take us long to load up the aircraft, pre-flight, and get on our way.
-There was a fairly low overcast over the airport itself, but conditions were more than good enough to head out over the lake to where the cloud lifted, and climb away.
+There was a low overcast over the airport itself but conditions were more than good enough to head out over the lake to where the cloud lifted, and climb away.

-The flight was not long, and the weather was great.
-The view of the southern alps out to our west was beautiful as always, and there was some interesting variety in the more rolling hills and lower peaks of the central South Island.
-As we approached Manapouri, we had great views of Lake Manapouri, which we’d soon be crossing by boat.
+The flight was short, and the weather was great.
+The view of the Southern Alps out to our west was beautiful as always, and there was some interesting contrast with the more rolling hills and lower peaks of the central South Island.
+As we approached Manapouri we had great views of Lake Manapouri, which we’d soon be crossing by boat.
 The reason for our visit to this particular airport was to take part in an overnight cruise on Doubtful Sound, and the tour organiser had offered to pick us up from Manapouri airport on her way to the quay.

-At the visitor center near the power plant, we met up with one of our three boat crew, Jimmy.
-He guided us over the pass, stopping at a viewpoint to enjoy the first views of Doubtful Sound, and keeping up a fascinating commentary on the history of human activity in the area.
-We descended the other side of the pass and arrived at our vessel, the Tutoko II, being met on arrival by Captain Jason and Cody, the other members of the three man crew.
-We carried our limited luggage aboard, and soon we were on our way!
+At the visitor center near the power plant we met up with one of our three boat crew, Jimmy.
+He guided us over the pass, stopping at a viewpoint to enjoy the first views of Doubtful Sound, and kept up a fascinating commentary on the history of human activity in the area.
+We descended the other side of the pass and arrived at our vessel, the Tutoko II.
+We were met on arrival by Captain Jason and Cody, the other members of the three man crew.
+We carried our limited luggage aboard and soon we were on our way.

 Two other passengers had failed to turn up, so there were only eight passengers on the 16-person capacity vessel.
 This made for a relaxed and intimate atmosphere.
 We settled into our cabins before having a safety briefing and some welcome champagne as Captain Jason skippered us out into the sound.
 The views were every bit as stunning as we’d been led to believe.

-We stopped first about half way out towards the sea, for a little kayaking.
+We first stopped about half way along the sound towards the sea, for a little kayaking.
 Only three of us decided to brave the cold and go out in kayaks, and we spent a little time exploring the shoreline and taking the chance to get a few photographs of the boat.
-While we paddled, the others started going with some fishing; nothing very big was caught, but they did manage to bring in a few fish to use as bait for later!
+While we paddled the others tried their hands at some fishing; nothing very big was caught, but they did manage to bring in a few fish to use as bait for later!
 Before too long we recovered the kayaks, and started heading further out towards the mouth of the sound.

-Having enjoyed an excellent three course meal, courtesy of Jimmy, we motored over to our night’s mooring position near one of the many waterfalls.
+Having enjoyed an excellent three course meal courtesy of chef Jimmy, we motored over to our night’s mooring position near one of the many waterfalls.
 We drifted off to sleep to the sound of the falling water, and nothing else.

 We cruised back along the sound, stopping occasionally to admire waterfalls, before ending up back at the mooring.
-Jimmy drove us back over the pass in the van, pausing first to look over the outflow in to the sound from the hydroelectric plant’s tail race.
+Jimmy drove us back over the pass in the van, pausing first to look over the outflow into the sound of the hydroelectric plant’s tail race.
 The final stop was to look out from the same viewpoint as we’d visited on the way in; the view was quite different today!

 Invercargill tower cleared us to land straight in, bringing us in over downtown for a good view of the city center.
-They gave us direction to visitor parking down one end of the apron, and we unloaded and hauled our bags over to the main terminal to catch a taxi to the bed and breakfast.
-Before leaving, I stopped into the office of the airline servicing Stewart Island.
-Our first stop the next day would be their private airstrip, so I had arranged to visit and get a quick briefing on the procedures.
+They gave us direction to visitor parking down one end of the apron.
+We unloaded and hauled our bags over to the main terminal to catch a taxi to the bed and breakfast.
+Before leaving I stopped into the office of the airline servicing Stewart Island; our first stop the next day would be their private airstrip, so I had arranged to visit and get a quick briefing on the procedures.
 They were welcoming, and everything seemed fairly straightforward!

 After tea and cake we headed out to explore the nearby Queens Park.
 This park is enormous, situated close to the center of town, and is beautifully maintained with a wide variety of different garden types.
 During our wanderings we checked out the main lawns, fountain, glass houses, rose garden, animal enclosures, native New Zealand garden, and even the “stumpery”.
-We had never heard of a stumpery, which turned out to be a garden created using all the dead trees and wooden off-cuts from around the rest of the park.
-It looked somewhat apocalyptic!
+We had never heard of a stumpery.
+It turned out to be a garden created using all the dead trees and wooden off-cuts from around the rest of the park, and looked somewhat apocalyptic.

-After the park, we walked into downtown and explored a little.
+After our visit to the park we walked into downtown and explored a little.
 The city is small, and large areas of it were undergoing major renovations and rebuilding.
-We had dinner at a pleasant Thai restaurant, before a relaxed walk back to the BnB.
-Being summer in the southern hemisphere, it was still light well into the evening, and it was fun to look at all the beautifully maintained houses and front gardens that seemed to pepper the streets north of the city center.
+We had dinner at a pleasant Thai restaurant before a relaxed walk back to the BnB.
+Being summer in the southern hemisphere it was still light well into the evening, and it was fun to look at all the beautifully maintained houses and front gardens that pepper the streets north of the city center.

 Click here to read the next part of the story.